judemont/tasker/README.md

 # Tasker

-A fun, user-friendly, powerfull to-do list, built with love and flutter.
+A fun, user-friendly and powerfull to-do list, built with love and flutter.

 ## Run
 ```bash